 Pulse to smooth but somewhat lumpy consistency.

-When ready to cook, pan sear the lamb chops for 3 minutes per side.
+When ready to cook, pan sear the meat for 3 minutes per side over medium high heat.

 What Do Lamb Chops Taste Like?